ashleybaxter/iamashley/_posts/2016-03-13-what-does-validation-look-like.markdown

 Here's how I personally measure validation:

 * __Creatively satisfied.__ I crawl into bed at the end of the day feeling challenged and creatively satisfied.
 Insurance isn't known for being a creative industry, but I bring those elements into my job.
 Making visuals, writing content, coding etc.
-* __No Sunday dread.__ I'm not on Facebook anymore, but I'd log in on Sunday evenings to be met with a wall full of 'Sunday dread' posts.
+* __No Sunday dread.__ I'm not on Facebook anymore, but I'd log in on Sunday evenings to be met with a wall full of 'Sunday dread'.
 These are the people who aren't looking forward to work on Monday.
 There are 52 (or 53) Sundays in the year—that's a lot of dread!
 * __Comparing it to my previous attempt.__ With Insurance by Jack, I won 55 customers in 2 years.
 Compare this to 73 customers in 6 months and With Jack is looking encouraging.
 It supports what I was saying all along.
 A better customer journey will delight visitors and improve the conversion rate.
 * __Customer feedback.__ Emails, tweets.
 Every time someone <a href="https://twitter.com/Grinstead/status/839945638670438400">vouches for With Jack</a>, I feel a sense of validation.
 With Jack's goal is to make business insurance accessible to freelancers and those working in the digital sector. <a href="https://twitter.com/martinbean/status/839561965840306178">Statements like this</a> affirm I'm closer to fulfilling that goal.
 * __Making money.__ With Jack has been making money from day one.
 Every week we're putting new customers on cover.